 - Put extra strain on parts and wear them out quicker.

 - Loosen refrigerant lines and create an expensive refrigerant leak.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much sooner.

-If you’re worried your air conditioner is sinking and creating problems, give Integrity AC & Heating LLC a call at 602-971-0567.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give Integrity AC & Heating LLC a call at 602-971-0567.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.